DFE-Digital/bat-design-history/app/posts/find-teacher-training/2021-02-10-searching-by-location-iteration.md

 ---
 title: Searching by location (iteration)
-description: Updates to the design of search results having conducted a design review.
+description: Updates to the design of search results having conducted a design review
 date: 2021-02-10
 ---